 Financial assets and liabilities whose carrying value approximates fair value.
 The carrying values of certain financial assets and liabilities approximate their fair values because they are short-term in duration, have no defined maturity, or have market-based interest rates.
-These instruments include Cash and cash equivalents, Clearing Fund - Cash deposits - Bank deposits and Reverse repurchase agreements (and corresponding liabilities), Other Participants' assets, and Payable to Participants.
+These instruments include Cash and cash equivalents, Clearing Fund - Cash deposits - Bank deposits (and corresponding liabilities), Other Participants' assets, and Payable to Participants.